jose-marquez89/blog/_posts/2020-08-25-another-post.md

 photo-credit: "Santa Claus"
 photo-credit-link: "https://www.santaclaus.com"
 ---
 This is one for the record books folks!
 The newest acer computer is running ruby and is serving this jekyll site!
 I had to transplant the hard drive from my old mac straight into this old thing.
-Surprisinly, it's handing the task _exceedingly_ well!
+Surprisingly, it's handing the task _exceedingly_ well!
 Needless to say, I'm VERY impressed...

+This is the second part of the paragraph, just wanna see if everything is gonna work out.
+This post will be deleted.
+I used to work at six flags as a musician, it was a BLAST.
+Those were certainly the good ole' days, but I can feel that the best is yet to come, and I didn't even know it.
 Jekyll requires blog post files to be named according to the following format:

 `YEAR-MONTH-DAY-title.MARKUP`